-In the world of credit card rewards, statement credits are one of the most beloved perks.
-How great would it be to have a charge made on your credit card and know that at least a portion of it will be covered by your credit card issuer?
+In the world of Credit card rewardsStatement Credit is one of the most beloved benefits.
+How wonderful is it to run your fees with your credit card and know that at least some of them are covered by the credit card issuer?

-If you’re unfamiliar with the concept and want to understand how statement credits work, read on to find out everything you need to know, including which cards offer the best statement credit benefits.
+If you’re not used to this concept and want to understand how statement credits work, read all you need to know.

 What is a statement credit?

-A statement credit is an amount that a credit card issuer, such as Discover or American Express, applies to your account.
-It is deducted from your card balance but doesn’t count toward your minimum payment.
-For example, if you buy something with your credit card and then return it for a refund, that refund will be issued as a statement credit.
-As another example, you may be able to redeem cash back or rewards for a statement credit to reduce your credit card balance.
+Statement Credit is the money that is applied to your account by credit card issuers such as Discover and American Express.
+It is deducted from the card balance, but not counted towards the minimum payment.
+For example, if you purchase something with a credit card and then return it for a refund, the refund will be issued as a statement credit.
+As another example, you might be able to redeem you Cashback Or a statement credit reward to reduce your credit card balance.

-Another way you can get a statement credit (and my favorite way) is if it’s a credit card reward.
-Some credit cards allow you to redeem cash back for credit, while some good credit cards will issue you a statement credit for certain categories of purchases.
+Another way you can get a Storm credit is, and my favorite way, when it’s your credit card profit.
+Some credit cards allow you to redeem your cashback for credits, while some great credit cards issue credits for purchases in certain categories.

-Some credits will be posted immediately, while others may require a wait of days or weeks.
+Some credits will be posted immediately, while others will have to wait a few days to weeks.

-Now, onto my favorite part: talking about cards with the most attractive annual statement credits.
+We reached my favorite part.
+Let’s talk about the cards that come with the most attractive annual statement credits.

 ---|---|---|---|